sk365/ObsidianEncryptedCloudSync/README.md

 # ObsidianEncryptedCloudSync
-These are scripts and a procedure to encrypt Obsidian vaults and sync them over the cloud.
+These are scripts to encrypt Obsidian vaults at rest and to sync them over the cloud.

 A setup and shell scripts to use a public cloud service as Dropbox to sync encrypted Obsidian Vaults between Mac an/or Linux and/or Android devices.
 No root needed.